mortie/langbot/README.md

 ### Some development tips

-* During development, it might help to remove all other languages than yours from the list of languages in `scripts/compile-all.sh`, so that `make build` only needs to run your language.
+* During development, it might help to replace the `RUN ./scripts/compile-all.sh` line in the `Containerfile` with `RUN ./scripts/compile.sh yourlang>`, to avoid having to build all languages.
 * Don't be afraid to re-build the container; podman caches all the steps it can, so `make build` doesn't start from scratch every time.
 * You may want to investigate the compiler interactively, which can be done with